GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

 - `id` :
     - type: `number`
-    - description: Id of a media element which needs to be deleted.
+    - description: ID of a media element which needs to be deleted.

 Expected response